When Anxiety Becomes a Concern and How to Treat It

 There are many different types of anxiety disorders that we see in clinical practice – some clients have specific phobias (such as the fear of flying or public speaking), while others may have social anxiety, general anxiety, obsessive compulsions, or post-traumatic stress, and more.

 The approach of our therapists to working with the many different forms of anxiety is to first treat each client as a whole person and to help them feel ok about their condition.
-I seek to build them up by focusing on their natural strengths so they can go directly towards the source of their anxiety and hopefully learn to overcome it.
+We seek to build them up by focusing on their natural strengths so they can go directly towards the source of their anxiety and hopefully learn to overcome it.

 Sometimes this requires a deep and courageous exploration of the past, and sometimes this requires more simple behavioural exercises.

 We also explore the loop between the body and the mind, and seek to interrupt the chain of events that often lead to anxious reactions.

 Our therapists take a wholistic approach to treating anxiety disorders and help audit lifestyles to identify areas that may be contributing to the anxiety.
-Medications can be useful for anxiety and so my clients are sometimes encouraged to explore this with their doctors.
+Medications can be useful for anxiety and so our clients are sometimes encouraged to explore this with their doctors.

-Anxiety is not always easy to treat but my experience has been that significant improvements and sometimes total remission is possible through the course of psychotherapy.
+Anxiety is not always easy to treat but our experience has been that significant improvements and sometimes total remission is possible through the course of psychotherapy.

 If you feel like your anxiety is getting the best of you, please feel free to reach out for a free telephone consultation at 780-655-3809 to discuss therapy options.
-Or, fill out the form adjacent to this post and Gerard will reach out to you very shortly.
+Or, visit our online booking site here to check out therapist profiles and availability.